top of page

 "...The synergy between dance and music, and dancers and musicians is compelling."

-- Nathanael Cooper for The Courier Mail, 'A Transient Beauty', Brieley as pianist for Collusion Music, 2012
+- Nathanael Cooper for The Courier Mail, 'A Transient Beauty' - a chamber ballet with new music by Australian composers, Brieley as pianist for Collusion Music, 2012

 "Hidden gems 2014: shines brilliant new light on this masterpiece"